X

 This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you.
 See disclosure here.

-They’re up there as one of my favorite cookies and they don’t even have any chocolate in them.
+These classic oatmeal cookies with old fashioned oats are right up there as one of my favorite cookie recipes and they don’t even have chocolate in them.
+Imagine that!

 • My favorite measuring spoons – I love that they’re magnetic so they stay together & aren’t a mess all over my supply drawer.